27 Essential Women-Owned Restaurants You Should Know in Las Vegas

 Downtown Las Vegas

-Another pandemic-era newbie in the done-up Arts District, Nevada Brew Works is as much a restaurant as it is a brewery.
-Though their kitchen operation is limited to beer-friendly bar foods like pizza, burgers, and wings, these are some of the best bar pizzas, burgers, and wings in Vegas.
-(Get their house burger topped with fried cheese curds that would make any Wisconsinite proud.)
-Lauren and Jason Taylor, the owners of NBW, are also passionate about supporting charitable causes in the Las Vegas community.
-If you purchase a pint of their Ariana RyePA, a portion of proceeds go to benefit the Ariana Rye Foundation – named after their daughter Ariana Rye, who has cerebral palsy and auditory neuropathy spectrum disorder, the foundation helps families in need of medical equipment for their disabled children.
+Another pandemic-era newbie in the Arts District, Nevada Brew Works is as much a restaurant as it is a brewery.
+Though the kitchen operation is limited to beer-friendly bar foods like pizza, burgers, and wings, these are some of the best from-scratch bar pizzas, burgers, and wings in Vegas.
+Owners Lauren and Jason Taylor are also passionate about supporting charitable causes in the Las Vegas community.
+If you purchase a pint of their Ariana RyePA, a portion of proceeds go to benefit the Ariana Rye Foundation—named after their daughter Ariana Rye, who has cerebral palsy and auditory neuropathy spectrum disorder, the foundation helps families in need of medical equipment for their disabled children.

 How to order: Walk-ins welcome or order for pickup or delivery on their website.

 The centerpiece of the endlessly charming Coffee Religion is an 11-foot-tall sculpture of the second Buddha, designed by shop owner Lotus Leeventan's grandfather for a king who decided he wanted a bigger one (of course), so this one has been in her family ever since and she had it shipped overseas to preside over her space.
-In just over a year Coffee Religion has become a huge hit among the local foodie influencer/Instagrammer set for their beautifully presented afternoon tea service with a generous selection of delicious homemade pastries and sandwiches, as well as their handmade Nepalese steamed dumplings ("momos"), pretty lattes, and other flavorful (and Instagrammable) eats.
+In the roughly two years it has been open, Coffee Religion has become a huge hit among the local foodie influencer/Instagrammer set for their beautifully presented afternoon tea service with a generous selection of delicious homemade pastries and sandwiches, as well as their handmade Nepalese steamed dumplings ("momos"), pretty lattes, and other flavorful (and Instagrammable) eats.

 Downtown Las Vegas

 Yet another fantastic and much-anticipated opening in the DTLV Arts District in 2020, Main Street Provisions—owned by seasoned restaurant industry professional Kim Owens—was getting major buzz in the local culinary community long before their doors were even open.
-The American comfort food melting pot menu helmed by celebrated local chef Justin Kingsley Hall is already garnering buzz for MSP as one of the best new restaurants in Las Vegas, and Owens' stewardship ensures a top-notch experience from start to finish.
+The American comfort food melting pot menu helmed by celebrated local chef Justin Kingsley Hall garnered several nods for MSP as one of the best new restaurants in Las Vegas, and Owens' stewardship ensures a top-notch experience from start to finish.